 The Check Beacon field is initialized to 0 and incremented after each critical update to the Beacon frame; the value of the Check Beacon field shall be same as the LSB of the Check Beacon field in the most recent TIM Broadcast frame, if any was sent before the NDP Paging frame.

-If the Direction field ofin the NDP Paging frame is set to 0, the PAID field of NDP Paging frame indicates the Partial AID of the STA transmitting the NDP Paging frame.
+If the Direction field of the NDP Paging frame is set to 0, the PAID field of NDP Paging frame indicates the Partial AID of the STA transmitting the NDP Paging frame.

 If no NDP Paging frame is received during the TWT, the TWT requester STA may transition to Doze state at the end of the Minimum Awake Duration for the TWT.
-If an NDP Paging frame is received, the TWT requester STA may transition to Doze state immediately after receiving the NDP Paging frame, unless Min Sleep Duration was set to 0 and Action field set to 1 in the NDP Paging Response frame that successfully completed the NDP Paging setup, in which the STA shall be in Active mode.
+If an NDP Paging frame is received, the TWT requester STA may transition to Doze state immediately after receiving the NDP Paging frame, unless Min Sleep Duration was set to 0 and Action field set to 1 in the NDP Paging Response frame that successfully completed the NDP Paging setup, in which case the STA shall be in Active mode.

-Upon reception of a NDP Paging frame with the P-ID field matching the value of the P-ID field in the NDP Paging Response, the NDP Paging Requester STA shall behave as follows:
+Upon reception of a NDP Paging frame with the P-ID field matching the value of the P-ID field in the NDP Paging Response, the NDP Paging requester STA shall behave as follows:

 If the Action subfield of the NDP Paging Response is 0:

-If the NDP Paging Requester STA is a non-AP STA, it shall send a (NDP) PS-Poll or uplink trigger frame addressed to the NDP Paging Responder.
+If the NDP Paging requester STA is a non-AP STA, it shall send a (NDP) PS-Poll or uplink trigger frame addressed to the NDP Paging responder.

-If the NDP Paging Requester STA is an AP, it shall send an NDP CTS to self with the duration field set to zero.
+If the NDP Paging requester STA is an AP, it shall send an NDP CTS to self with the duration field set to zero.

-If the Action subfield of the NDP Paging Response is 1, the STA shall be in the Active state starting at a time indicated by the Min Sleep Duration field after the end of reception of the NDP Paging frame
+If the Action subfield of the NDP Paging Response is 1, the STA shall be in the Awake state starting at a time indicated by the Min Sleep Duration field after the end of reception of the NDP Paging frame, and it shall remain in the Awake state until a frame is received from the NDP Paging responder with the EOSP subfield equal to 1.

 If the Action subfield of the NDP Paging Response is 2, the STA shall be in the Awake state at the first TBTT that occurs after a time indicated by the Min Sleep Duration field in the NDP Paging Response after the end of reception of the NDP Paging frame to receive the (Short) Beacon.

 If the Action subfield of the NDP Paging Response is 3, the STA shall be in the Awake state at the first DTIM that happens after a time indicated by the Min Sleep Duration field in the NDP Paging Response after the end of reception of the NDP Paging frame to receive the DTIM Beacon.

+If the Action subfield of the NDP Paging Response is 4, the STA shall be in the Awake state starting at a time T after the end of reception of the NDP Paging frame and and it shall remain in the Awake state until a frame is received from the NDP Paging responder with the EOSP subfield equal to 1.
+The value of T is equal to the value of the Min Sleep Duration field of the NDP Paging Request plus the value indicated by the 8 MSB of APDI field of the NDP Paging frame.

-If the NDP Paging Requester is an AP, values 2-7 (inclusive) of the Action subfield are reserved.
+If the NDP Paging requester is an AP, values 2-7 (inclusive) of the Action subfield are reserved.